andis-spr/fzf-bookmarks/README.md

 ## Tips & tricks

+- You can select multiple bookmarks with `Tab` key.

 ### Windows taskbar shortcut

 To have a launcher on your Windows taskbar, create a new `Shortcut` with `Right click -> New -> Shortcut`, set the `Target` field to `cmd.exe /c .\fzfb.bat` and `Start in` field to your `fzf-bookmarks` directory, then drag it on the taskbar.